 Woman fatally shot in Kenai; man in custody after pursuit

 Nov.
-17—A 28-year-old man suspected in a fatal shooting in Kenai led officers on a pursuit before his arrest Thursday morning, police said.
+18—A 28-year-old man suspected in a fatal shooting in Kenai led officers on a pursuit before his arrest Thursday morning, police said.

-Officers were called to a shooting on California Avenue just before 4 a.m. and found a woman dead, police said.
+Officers were called to reports of a shooting on California Avenue just before 4 a.m. and found a woman dead, police said.

+Police on Thursday afternoon identified the woman as 31-year-old Kenai resident Stephanie Henson.

-Kevin Lee Park was arrested on charges of first-degree murder, first-degree tampering with evidence and failure to stop at the direction of a peace officer, police said in an update.
+Kevin Lee Park was arrested on charges of first-degree murder, first-degree tampering with evidence and failure to stop at the direction of a peace officer, police said.

 Witnesses reported a vehicle leaving the area, and responding officers saw a vehicle without headlights matching the description.